-Capital and an original idea would seem like the only two things an aspiring entrepreneur needs to succeed entrepeneur_mindsetin the business world; or these days, a good idea/product, and fifteen minutes with the people on the “Dragon’s Den/Shark Tank” reality TV show.
+Capital and an original idea would seem like the only two things an aspiring entrepreneur needs to succeed in the business world; or these days, a good idea/product, and fifteen minutes with the people on the “Dragon’s Den/Shark Tank” reality TV show.
 But this isn’t always the case.

 Entrepreneurs need to have the right personality to get a foot in - and stay in - an already bloated business world.
 It takes more than a charismatic voice to peddle a towel that dries liquid in an instant, or an oxygen-based stain remover to get even those stubborn grass stains out.